-Unlike many yoga poses that are about holding the stretch, the cat-cow requires you to oscillate between positions 10 to 20 times, which is guaranteed to push that poop button.
+Many yoga poses for constipation are about holding the stretch, but the cat-cow pose requires you to oscillate between positions 10 to 20 times, which is guaranteed to push that poop button.
 With your hands and knees on the ground, create a table-top position with your body.
-Drop your stomach towards the ground, while arching your back as if it were smiling, lift your chin and chest towards the ceiling, and broaden your shoulder blades.
+Drop your stomach toward the ground while arching your back as if it were smiling.
+Lift your chin and chest towards the ceiling, and broaden your shoulder blades.
 This is the cow (and it feels like it).
 Then, curve your stomach into your spine and round your back towards the ceiling.
-You should now look something like a pissed-off cat.
+You should look a lot like a pissed-off cat.

 This pose is known for being so effective at stimulating the bowels that yogis actually named it after farts.
 Trust the experts.
 While lying on your back facing the ceiling, bring one knee to your chest, and your nose to your knee.
 Release your head to the ground while pulling your knee into your chest and stomach.
-Switch legs doing the same thing on the other side, before doing it with both legs at the same time.
-Bending both knees, press both legs into your stomach, so you look like a flatulent ball.
+Switch legs doing the same thing on the other side before doing it with both legs simultaneously.
+Bending both knees, press both legs into your stomach so you look like a flatulent ball.

-Crescent Lunge Twist: Start in a lunge with your bent knee at 90-degrees and the toes of your straight leg facing straight ahead.
-Place your hands into prayer, rotate your chest towards your bent leg, hooking the opposite elbow and twist, while keeping your hips straight.
+To make yourself poop with this yoga pose, start in a lunge with your bent knee at 90 degrees and the toes of your straight leg facing straight ahead.
+Place your hands into prayer, rotate your chest toward your bent leg, hooking the opposite elbow, and twist while keeping your hips straight.
 Repeat on both sides.

-Chair Pose: Standing straight up, raise both arms above your head with your palms facing each other.
-Keeping extending your arms as you bend your knees with your back straight and thighs parallel to the floor.
+Standing straight up, raise both arms above your head with your palms facing each other.
+Keep extending your arms as you bend your knees with your back straight and thighs parallel to the floor.
 Then, bring your hands together in prayer, and twist as you did in the Crescent Lunge.

-The Yogi Squat makes use of the same theory as squatty potty — your GI tract doesn’t like it when you sit, and would prefer if you’d squat.
+The yogi squat makes use of the same theory as a Squatty Potty: Your GI tract doesn’t like it when you sit and would prefer if you’d squat.
+This is why this yoga pose is so great for constipation.
 To get into the position, sit on the floor at a right angle with your legs out straight, then bend each leg, bringing your calves to the back of your thighs and pointing your knees to the ceiling.
 Lean forward and gently raise your seat into a squat.

 “The colon also has an outlet valve, in the form of the puborectalis muscle at the rectum.
 In the sitting position, the rectum is maintained in the closed position,” Sethi notes.
 “In the squatting position, the puborectalis muscle relaxes its grip on the rectum to straighten the pathway to the anus.”